michaeldijk/mwds/README.md

 * Initially I had a lot of problems with Imposter syndrome, feeling like I couldn't do it, but once I made a start, things started flowing by itself
 * Currently, my partner is affected with COVID, and this made studying quite hard, this combined with work requirements, but I am really proud of what I have achieved
 * Most of my answers to any questions I had, or have, where found on [Stack Overflow](https://stackoverflow.com)
+* Currently, I am using [Summernote WYSIWYG Editor](https://summernote.org/), and unfortunately, field validation does not work on this, I wanted to implement some JS for validation, but was a bit constraint with time.
+Further besides this field, all other fields are validated before submittion

 ### Credits
 The following, are credits, to any code that I may have used, or any help that I have received.
 I am very proud of what I have build and accomplished, and I hope to expand only further from here onwards